techwise-technologies/tsuki-dev/DEPLOYMENT.md

 This opens the .env file with the nano editor and you are now required to define certain values.

+Replace all occurances of "yourdomain_com", "strong_password", "very_strong_password" & "very_very_strong_password" as desired and all occurances of "email@yourdomain.com" & "cloudflare_api_token" with your own email and token.

 Example `.env` file (default values):

 ```env